Q: How are first-year students assigned roommates?

 Q. Is internet access available from student residence hall rooms?

 A. Yes.
 Each student room has access to the college internet system.
-Specifications for computer configuration (ethernet) is available through the IITS area.
+Specifications for computer configuration (wireless) is available through the IITS area.

 Q: Are land-line phones installed in student rooms?